wnowak10/tweetsql/README.md

 Add your Twitter keys and search string(s)
 ------------------------------------------

-You have to modify one file to use this code.
-That file is:
+You have to add one file to use this code.
+Create a file called `secrets.py` and save you Twitter API information where appropriate below.

-    ~/Code/tweetsql/load-stream.py

-You need to set the following variables to the appropriate values:

     CONSUMER_KEY = 'secret'
     CONSUMER_SECRET = 'secret'
     OAUTH_TOKEN = 'secret'
     OAUTH_TOKEN_SECRET = 'secret'
-    TRACK = 'water'

-TRACK is a comma separated list of strings.
-The track string is documented in the Twitter streaming API, [https://dev.twitter.com/streaming/overview/request-parameters#track](https://dev.twitter.com/streaming/overview/request-parameters#track)

 Run the load-stream.py script
 -----------------------------